-- If you are abroad during the period of declaration of income, you can submit the income tax return in the online services environment e-MTA.
+- If you are abroad during the period of declaration of income, you can submit the income tax return in the e-services environment e-MTA.

 - A resident natural person must declare taxable income together with income tax already withheld in Estonia or abroad.

 - Foreign income must be declared in Estonia even if income tax has already been withheld or paid in the foreign state.
 Double taxation is avoided as part of the calculation of the income tax return.
 Foreign income affects the amount of basic exemption calculated in Estonia (up to 6000 euros per calendar year).

 - Information on foreign income and foreign expenses (tax incentives) that can be deducted from income under Estonian law has not been pre-filled.

 - Although the taxable income from employment derived outside Estonia and the dividends received abroad are not subject to taxation in Estonia, they still have to be declared in table 8.8 of the income tax return form.

 Income which is exempt from income tax in Estonia pursuant to an international agreement must also be declared in the same table.
 It affects the calculation of the Estonian basic exemption.
 It can be, for example, pension paid on the basis of Finnish social security legislation that is exempt from tax in Estonia on the basis of a tax treaty concluded between Estonia and Finland.